Waves breaking over Dragon Cay at Mudjin Harbour, Middle Caicos.

 Due to their limited populations, there are only a few taxis on North Caicos and Middle Caicos, and these are based on North Caicos.

-A road causeway connects the two islands, so it’s possible to arrange taxi service on either island, yet be aware that there may be additional cost for pickups on Middle Caicos due to the 25 minute transit time to cross over.
+A road causeway connects the two islands, so it’s possible to arrange taxi service on either island, yet be aware that there may be additional cost for pickups on Middle Caicos due to the 25-minute transit time to cross over.

-The islands of North Caicos and Middle Caicos are nature lover’s paradise, with untouched beaches, rugged cliff coastlines, and impressive Karst cave and sinkhole features.
+The islands of North Caicos and Middle Caicos are a nature lover’s paradise, with untouched beaches, rugged cliff coastlines, and impressive Karst cave and sinkhole features.
 Many of these fascinating sights are difficult to find, and a knowledgeable guide will make it easy to get to the sights you’d like to see.